 Add To Wishlist

 All meals and 2 game drives per day are included.
+Other activities are an additional cost.
 PLEASE NOTE: For self-drive visitors, there is a Conservation fee of R202 per vehicle to enter the reserve (in cash).

 Children of any age are welcome.
 Rates available on request.
-Children under 6 are not allowed on game drives into the lion/leopard enclosure.
+Children under 12 are not permitted on adult game drives but special children safari drives are offered.

 Imagine roasting marshmallows over a boma fire under the Milky Way, learning to track the Big Five, the Small Five and the Ugly Five, or spending the afternoon outdoors enjoying all the 'old school' games that parents loved to play.

 Mabula Game Lodge offers a host of kid-friendly activities in the bush, while good old fashioned activities around the lodge such as bingo, tug of war, pool competitions, sack races, egg and spoon races and coin diving all make sure that kids go to bed tired, happy and sun-kissed every evening.

 The team at Mabula has curated a very special selection of activities just for the kids.
 Think dazzling stargazing drives; a Junior Guide Academy where kids are taught how to track spoor, identify bird calling sounds and learn the uses of trees and plants; and a Kiddies Birding Safari with a qualified guide.